filipmanole/calendar-events/README.md

 # calendar-events

 GraphQL API for creating calendars and planning events.
 Powered with AWS AppSync and DynamoDB.
+The setup is based on the `sst.dev` framework.

 # How to replicate